oxalica/rust-overlay/README.md

 - Current oldest supported version is stable 1.29.0 and beta/nightly 2018-09-13
   (which are randomly picked and may change over time).

+rust-overlay targets nixos-unstable and supported releases of NixOS, on x86_64-linux.
-rust-overlay is targeting these channels and they are tested on CI.
-Other channels may be supported but are not guarenteed.
+They are tested on CI.
+It may also work on other channels but is not guarenteed.
-- nixpkgs-unstable
-- nixos-21.11 (for Linux)

-The minimal version of Nix supported is 2.4.

 For migration from [nixpkgs-mozilla], see [this section](#migration-from-nixpkgs-mozilla).